isedwards/kb/python/tablib.md

+- We started using [tablib](http://python-tablib.org/) because it is used by [Django import/export](https://django-import-export.readthedocs.io/en/latest/)

-- Awhile ago, it looked like [tablib](http://python-tablib.org/) had been abandoned, now has a new maintainer (but who really knows?).
+- Awhile ago, it looked like tablib had been abandoned, now has a new maintainer (but who really knows?).

 - Tablib *still* mangles data type on import and export for xlsx format.
 Excel dates become floats (using Excels numeric representation), whereas OpenPyXL correctly imports them as `datatime`.